 Needlepointers.com Logo

-How to make Paper 3D Snowflakes
+How to make 3D Paper Snowflakes (Giant Paper Snowflakes)

 Wouldn't these snowflakes look beautiful in your home as garland hanging from a mantle or over a door, as a paper Christmas ornament, hung from the ceiling or in a window?
-The paper snowflakes can be made in many sizes from a 15" giant snowflake to smaller versions.
+These paper snowflakes can be made in many sizes from a 15" giant snowflake to smaller versions.

-If you are interested in making a fabric version of this snowflake, head over to our Fabric Snowflake Tutorial page.
+If you are interested in making a fabric version of this 3D snowflake, head over to our Fabric Snowflake Tutorial page.

 Disclaimer: This post may contain affiliate links.
 We make a small commission on sales through the affiliate links, at no extra cost to you.
 Thank you in advance for your purchase and your support!
 Please see our full Affiliate Statement for more information.

-What you need For this Paper Snowflake:
+What you need For this Giant Paper Snowflake:

 INSTRUCTIONS for making the 3d PAPER snowflake